Adlink-ROS/BT_ros2/README.md

 ros2 topic pub -1 /interrupt_event std_msgs/msg/String data:\ \'gohome\'
 ```

-## Take snapshot
+## Advanced Example - Take a snapshot
-The demo is to show how to take snapshot with BT example.
+The demo is to show how to take snapshots with BT example.
 You need to install OpenVINO and its ROS 2 wrapper before using the example.

 * Open 1st terminal and run OpenVINO object detection